 Constant sunny weather in Las Cruces makes for endless golfing opportunities.
 From the scenic course at New Mexico State University to the highly-rated Sonoma Ranch Golf Course, teeing off has never been more picturesque.

-4. Mountain biking for charity
+4. Mountain biking

 5. Strolling around the Farmers & Crafts Market